samposm/git-guide/3-creating-repositories-and-committing.md

 changesets.
 Say, I am working on a project, and someone else contributes some important bugfixes.
 I can take only those commits that contain the piece of work that they made on the bugfixes.
 I would then apply only these commits on top my ongoing work.
-(Actually I might apply them to the *bottom* of my ongoing work, but we'll come to rebasing in a later chapter.)
+(Actually, I might apply them to the *bottom* of my ongoing work, but we'll come to rebasing in a later chapter.)
 In these situations, a linear numbering of commits would be different for each person, and thus git doesn't attempt to do numbering at all.